nethesem/ArcticSlime/README.md

    - Battery Shield R2: 100
    - Battery Sense Pin: 1

- Aux / Secondary IMU: The PCB has breakout holes for wiring in an Auxillery "Extension" IMU.
-This is very much an afterthought.
-I don't like Aux trackers, but the holes are there if you want to use them and set up the secondary IMU.
+ Aux / Secondary IMU: This PCB does not support Aux IMUs.
+Given the low-capacity batteries and already compact PCB, it's not a good match up.